Green Mountains Vermont, USA Travel Guide

 Explore destinations that are gaining popularity for open-air activities but are not as developed or crowded as major resorts.

-These spots present a more authentic experience away from typical crowds of tourists.
+These spots present a more authentic experience away from typical tourist crowds.

 Focus on specific smaller small communities or trail networks that are gaining popularity for outdoor recreation.